rlautan/recras-wordpress-plugin/readme.md

   * programme - shows the programme as an HTML table.
 For styling purposes, the table has a `recras-programme` class.
 For multi-day programmes every `tr` starting on a new day has a `new-day` class
 * starttime - only used for `programme`, determines the starting time of an arrangement.
 If not set, it will default to 12:00

+Example: `[arrangement id="1" show="title"]` (quotation marks around parameters are optional) will show the title of the arrangement with ID 1.

 ### Contact forms ###
 Add the `[recras-contact]` shortcode anywhere on your site.
 The following parameters are supported:
+* id (required) - corresponds to the contact form ID in Recras
 * showtitle - show the title of the contact form or not.
 Enabled by default, to disable use `false`, `0`, or `no` as value.

+Example: `[recras-contact id=42 showtitle=false]` will show the contact form with ID 42, without title.

 Installation
 ------------